QurashiAkh/the-house/README.md

 # The House

-Simple Old-School themed Forum written in PHP.
+Small Old-School-themed Forum written in PHP.

 ## How and Why?